planetfederal/workshops/workshops/geogig/doc/source/workflow/edits.rst

    We should see that Alice is using the **alice** branch, which is at the same position as **master**.

 #.
-Export the **alice** branch over to PostGIS so we can edit the data in QGIS.
+Export the **alice** branch to a new shapefile so we can edit the data in QGIS.

    .. code-block:: console

-      geogig pg export -o --database portland bikepdx bikepdx
+      geogig shp export -o bikepdx bikepdx.shp

 #.
-Delete some of the recommended routes in QGIS.
+Open the new file and delete some of the recommended routes in QGIS.

 #.
 Import, add and commit the data to the repository.

    .. code-block:: console

+      geogig shp import --fid-attrib id bikepdx.shp
-      geogig pg import --database portland -t bikepdx geogig add bikepdx
+      geogig add bikepdx
       geogig commit -m "Rejected proposals."